NelsonPython/AstroPiQuake/README.md

 ## Planning for the future

+- Write the missing retreiving data script

+- Known bug fix to remove uneccessary references to seeds.
+Seeds are not needed when sending data transactions

 - Create a subscriber that can listen to multiple devices at one time

 - Build a one-click installer